-Kihara showed several bakcground and concept paintings used in Kiki.
-On contrary to popular assumption, Kihara explained that BG artists used ordinary art supply that they could get from any stationary/art store in Japan while displaying BG for 203B.
+Kihara showed several background and concept paintings used in Kiki.
+On contrary to popular assumption, he explained that BG artists used ordinary art suppliesy that they could get from any stationary/art store in Japan while displaying BG for Cut 203B.
 BG paint brand used was called "Turner".

 Surpirsingly, Kiki wasn't a major success due to fact that the main production concluded 10 days before the premier and they couldn't print enough films on time to make nationwide premiers.